 Replace the lid and continue slow-cooking for that last thirty minutes until your pasta is tender.
 Serve with a generous spoonful of pesto on top (you can purchase pesto already prepared or use your favorite recipe).
 Hot soup, cool house.

-For a delicious (and simple) homemade pesto recipe CLICK HERE
+For a delicious (and simple) homemade pesto recipe CLICK HERE As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 (from Family Circle, March 2012)